-While the interest in CBD is growing, we have seen that more and more people have questions about the nature of CBD oil and whether it could make CBD Oil high.
+While the interest in CBD is growing, we have seen that more and more people have questions about the nature of CBD oil and whether it could make you get high.
 The short answer is no, it can not.
 However, this answer is not enough for many who wish to use CBD as part of their health care program, so we have written a practical statement.
 CBD is a cannabinoid found in both hemp and cannabis, but it is absolutely not psychoactive.
-This means that it is impossible to get high.
+This means that it is impossible to get high on CBD oil.
+It has more an calming relaxing effect.

 In fact, both plants contain many cannabinoids that are not psychoactive.
 CBD differs from THC and counteracts the psychoactive effect of THC when consumed together.